-CPRA and its partners base analyses on the best available data for sea level rise, subsidence, and other environmental drivers.
-It is important to note that no one can predict with absolute certainty how these environmental drivers may change in the future.
-Therefore, the scenarios and Future Without Action analyses are not meant to be absolute predictions and are not meant to capture extreme or unforeseen events or tipping points.
-Rather, they provide a comparative baseline for assessing the relative benefits of projects considered for inclusion in the master plan across a range of different environmental futures.
+CPRA and its partners base analyses on the best by a wide range of factors including changes to available data for sea level rise, subsidence, and the national and regional economy, changes to the other environmental drivers.
+It is important to note coastal landscape itself, other population trends, that no one can predict with absolute certainty and the potential for future uncertainties. how these environmental drivers may change in INDIVIDUAL PROJECT MODELING AND the future.
+Therefore, the scenarios and Future Without Action analyses are not meant to be absolute ALTERNATIVE MODELING predictions and are not meant to capture extreme As part of the development of the 2017 Coastal or unforeseen events or tipping points.
+Rather, Master Plan, modeling data from individual they provide a comparative baseline for assessing projects were used to assess the effects of the relative benefits of projects considered for each restoration and risk reduction project on inclusion in the master plan across a range of Louisiana's coast over the next 50 years. different environmental futures.